r-lib/scales/README.md

-Generally, I don’t recommend running `library(scales)` because when you type (e.g.) `scales::label_` autocomplete will provide you with a list of labelling functions to job your memory.
+Generally, I don’t recommend running `library(scales)` because when you type (e.g.) `scales::label_` autocomplete will provide you with a list of labelling functions to jog your memory.

 ### Advanced features